Select and Move

 Transform Parameters

-You can access this section either by unfolding a layer in the Stack or by selecting it and clicking the first line in the Selection Overview.
+You can access this section either by unfolding a layer in the Stack or by selecting it and clicking on the first line in the Selection Overview.

 In this Transform sub-section, you will find the following parameters that use Autograph's specific coordinate system: